 Sustainability engagement with support for local people

-By the time we have reduced our carbon emissions to zero by 2028 , we will also be carbon neutral because we're offsetting our current emissions by funding projects that reduce the amount of CO2 in the atmosphere.
+By the time we have reduced our carbon emissions to zero by 2028 , we will be carbon neutral because we are offsetting our current emissions by funding projects that reduce the amount of CO2 in the atmosphere.

-The environmental and social projects we support are located across three continents, including initiatives in Uruguay, Congo, Rwanda and India.
+The environmental and social projects we support are located across three continents, including initiatives in Colombia, Ethiopia and Indonesia.